ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 See also [this note](https://kb.vmware.com/s/article/1003940)

+## 503 on a deployed app with ingress rule
+"503 Service Temporarily Unavailable"

 # Deployment

 ## Helm version not able to connect to Tiller.
 Error: cannot connect to Tiller
 With version 2.1.0.2, TLS is enforced to communicate with the server.
-So to get the version the command is `helm version --tls`
+So to get the version the command is `helm version --tls`.
+You need also to get the certificates for the cluster.
+The command ` bx pr cluster-config <custername>` will add those certificate into `~/.helm`.

 ## Pod not getting the image from docker private repository
 Looking at the Events report from the pod view you got a message like: